CBorowski-dev/docs-operaton-org/content/user-guide/spring-boot-integration/the-spring-event-bridge.md

 ```

 The first three properties control three event streams for execution, task and history events respectively.
 The last property `camunda.bpm.eventing.skippable` is responsible
 for the registration of the event listeners.
-If its value is `true`, the execution of the listners can be skipped via API or in Camunda Cockpit by activating "skip listners" flag.
+If its value is `true`, the execution of the listners can be skipped via API or in Operaton Cockpit by activating "skip listners" flag.
 Otherwise, the listeners are registered as built-in listeners and are executed unconditionally.

 Listeners can subscribe to streams of mutable or immutable event objects.
 The latter of those are particularly useful
 in asynchronous listener scenarios - e.g. when using `TransactionalEventListener`.